faithvoid/script.cortanacompanion/README.md

 If all is said and done, you should see BIOS information instead of Now Playing information upon the next script launch!

 ## Bugs:
+- Some songs return symbols that cause the title/track names to bug out and not appear or spam errors in the log.
 - You tell me.

 ## TODO: